 If I’m not in rehearsals, a day can be whatever I want it to be.
 I’ve got a desk in a shared office ten minutes from my flat (working at home always made me miserable), so if I’m doing admin or writing an article I may go and hide out there for a few hours.
 I’ve normally got about a dozen meetings or so a week with writers and producers etc..
 I also incorporate reading time into each day for at least a couple of hours.
 Often my evenings will involve going to the theatre or cinema which is sorta still a work thing for me, but a perk of the job.

 Your favourite part of the job?

 I really enjoy casting because the possibilities feel endless and your imagination is firing like crazy.
 But more than anything I love technical rehearsals, which is a bit weird.
-I love that moment when you see everything come together as you imagined it in your head.
+But I love that moment when you see everything come together as you imagined it in your head.
 Those days in the dark with endless Percy Pigs are pretty special.

 …and the part you could do without?